langong347/Two-Sigma-Financial-Modelling-Challenge/README.md

 Results of PC and Ridge: Results of Principal Component and Ridge Regression.pdf

-Further analysis of 'technical_20' and 'technical_30' to 'y': Further Analysis.ipynb
+Further analysis of features 'technical_20' and 'technical_30' to 'y': Further Analysis.ipynb